Gorlice–Tarnów offensive: The battle

 On 12 May, Mackensen ordered bridgeheads established at Jaroslau and Radymno.
 By 15 May, Jaroslau had been captured and the Germans started crossing the San there on 17 May.
 Radymno was captured on 24 May.

-Dimitriev's Third Army XXI and XII Corps were transferred under the control of Aleksei Brusilov's Eighth Army in an attempt by Grand Duke Nicholas to stem the German breakthrough.
+Dimitriev's 3rd Army's 21st and 12th Army Corps were transferred under the control of Aleksei Brusilov's 8th Army in an attempt by Grand Duke Nicholas to stem the German breakthrough.
 Soon after, Dimitriev was dismissed, replaced by Leonid Lesh.

 On 28 May, the German XLI Corps 81st Infantry Division captured Stubno and Nakło north of the Przemyśl Fortress.
 On 31 May, the Germans started capturing the forts surrounding the fortress, and Brusilov ordered its abandonment.
 Kneussl's 11th Bavarian Infantry Division marched in unopposed on 3 June.
-Lesh's Third Army then retreated to the Tanew River, while Brusilov's Eighth Army retreated towards Lemberg near Gródek.
-Furthermore, Brusilov was ordered to relinquish his V Caucasian and XXII Corps, so that the Third Army's could form a southern flank in combination with their II Cauciasian and XXIX Corps.
-This Third Army southern flank, led by Vladimir Olukhov, was supposed to prevent the 'Mackensen phalanx' from gaining any additional territory.
+Lesh's 3rd Army then retreated to the Tanew River, while Brusilov's 8th Army retreated towards Lemberg near Gródek.
+Furthermore, Brusilov was ordered to relinquish his 5th Caucasian and 12th Army Corps, so that the 3rd Army could form a southern flank in combination with their 2nd Caucasian and 29th Army Corps.
+This 3rd Army southern flank, led by Vladimir Olukhov, was supposed to prevent the 'Mackensen phalanx' from gaining any additional territory.

-The Central Powers next objective was a continued advance towards the east from a bridgehead at Magierów, and the ultimate recapture of Lemberg, which would sever lines of communication between the Russian Northwest and Southwest Fronts.
-Mackensen would not only command his Eleventh Army but also the Austro-Hungarian Fourth Army, augmented with the X and XVII Corps, on his northern flank, and the Austro-Hungarian Second Army, augmented with the Beskidenkorps, on his southern flank.
-The Eleventh Army Order of battle, north to south, consisted of Karl von Behr's Corps, Emmich's X Corps, Eugen von Falkenhayn's XXII Reserve Corps, Plettenberg's Guards Corps, Arz's Austro-Hungarian VI Corps, and François' XLI Reserve Corps.
+The Central Powers' next objective was a continued advance towards the east from a bridgehead at Magierów, and the ultimate recapture of Lemberg, which would sever lines of communication between the Russian Northwest and Southwest Fronts.
+Mackensen would not only command his 11th Army but also the Austro-Hungarian 4th Army, augmented with the X and XVII Corps, on his northern flank, and the Austro-Hungarian 2nd Army, augmented with the Beskidenkorps, on his southern flank.
+The 11th Army Order of battle, north to south, consisted of Karl von Behr's Corps, Emmich's X Corps, Eugen von Falkenhayn's XXII Reserve Corps, Plettenberg's Guards Corps, Arz's Austro-Hungarian VI Corps, and François' XLI Reserve Corps.